 Each stilted A-frame is beautifully decorated with designer furnishings, while floor-to-ceiling windows create the illusion that you’re sleeping in the undergrowth.

 Every cabin has it’s own private outdoor hot tub, and the property’s on-site restaurant serves meals daily (including a complimentary breakfast).
-Duende is run by a Spanish-American couple who are long-term residents of Georgia and employs dozens of people from the village nearby.
+Duende was founded by a Spanish-American couple and employs people from the nearby village.

 If your dream is to fall asleep at the foot of the Greater Caucasus mountains, AltiHut 3014‘s backdrop is about as epic as they come.